Burst-Statistics/burst/readme.txt

 = Why is Burst Statistics Privacy-friendly? =
 Burst Statistics provides an Analytics Dashboard with anonymized data that is yours, and yours alone.
-= Do you mind if I give feedback about the product? = No only don't we mind.
-We really want your feedback, please use the "Useful Links" section to get in contact.
+= Do you mind if I give feedback about the product? = We really want your feedback, please use the "Useful Links" section to get in contact.
 We'd like to develop this together.
 = Is there a Pro version? =
 Not...yet.